-The Master of Science program in Communication Disorders offers students unique clinical and academic opportunities.
-The program is housed at the UT Dallas Callier Center for Communication Disorders, known internationally for its programs of clinical service and research.
-The curriculum is designed around a core of critical competencies, but we understand choice is important in the development of clinical interests and career goals, so our students have ample opportunity to select from a broad array of elective courses.
+The Master of Science program in Communication Disorders offers unique clinical and academic opportunities for students preparing for the profession of speech-language pathology.
+The program is housed at the UT Dallas Callier Center for Communication Disorders, known internationally for its programs of clinical service and research, but takes advantage of the vast array of clinical, medical, and educational facilities with the Dallas-Ft.
+Worth Metroplex.
+The curriculum is designed around a core of critical competencies, but because choice is important in the development of clinical interests and career goals, students have ample opportunity to select from a broad array of elective courses.

-Our extensive use of community resources provides students experience in a variety of real-life settings and gives them many options in the selection of on and off-campus practicum and internship placements.
-Many research opportunities are available to students in areas such as child language, autism, speech-sound disorders, aging, and cognitive neuroscience.
+Our extensive use of community resources provides students experience in a variety of real-life settings with many options for on and off-campus practicum and internship placements.
+Opportunities to participate in faculty research are available to students in areas such as child language, autism, speech-sound disorders, aging, and cognitive neuroscience.

 Our program is ranked among the top 5 percent of graduate programs in the country by U.S. News & World Report, and our graduates have an employment rate of 100 percent.

 The master's degree program in Communication Disorders at The University of Texas at Dallas is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 |Applying to the Program||Program Contacts|